 The management of firms with international operations differs significantly from those doing business in a single country.
 This course addresses managerial concerns peculiar to international, multinational, and global business organizations.
 Focus is on the issues confronting managers, especially top management, as they strive to plan, organize, staff, and control global business operations.
-Prerequisite: MGMT 305 or permission of instructor.
+Prerequisite: SOBA 202 or MGMT 305.

 INTL 444.
 International Trade Administration.
 1 Unit.

 ITA introduces students to the processes of international trade and trade finance.
 Students will become familiar with how nations protect national interests through trade regulations and how firms protect their interests when trading globally.
 The course will emphasize trade regulation, documentation and finance.
 The role of facilitating organizations such as the X-M Bank and the Overseas Private Investment Corporation (OPIC) will also be considered.
 Junior standing required.

 This course introduces students to entrepreneurship in a global context, challenging students to explore and apply entrepreneurial management ideas, techniques and strategies especially applicable to the international and global environment.
 The course's content and design is structured to encourage the student to understand and apply decision making behavioral techniques consistent with an entrepreneurial way of thinking especially specific to the development considerations of enterprise (business), community and economic development in the context of global and international issues and concerns.
 Cross-listed as ENTP 450.

 INTL 485.
 Independent Study.
 0.5 or 1 Units.

 INTL 490.
 Special Topics in International Business.
 1 Unit.